DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

 * £6,935 per year for a part-time course

 ### Non-UK citizens
-Tuition fees for postgraduate teacher training courses for non-UK citizens vary depending on the provider.
+Tuition fees for postgraduate teacher training courses for non-UK citizens cost:

-The maximum tuition fee for a postgraduate teacher training course for non-UK citizens is about:
+* an average of about $fees_pgitt_internationalaverage$ per year for a full-time course

-* £36,000 per year for a full-time course
+* a maximum of £36,000 per year for a full-time course
-* £17,500 per year for a part-time course
+* a maximum of £17,500 per year for a part-time course

 Find out more about [fees and financial support for non-UK trainee teachers](/non-uk-teachers/fees-and-funding-for-non-uk-trainees).